Why CH is the abbreviation for Switzerland?

 Let's think of a confederation like a group of friends.

 Anyone can join a group of friends if the group accepts you.
-And anyone can leave on their own will.
+And anyone can leave of their own will.

-There might be a guy in a group who provides ideas on where to eat, but ultimately has no authority to decide.
+There might be a guy in the group who provides ideas on where to eat, but ultimately has no authority to decide.
 The ultimate vote lies within the group.

-You may even set up some group chat vote to speed up decisions.
-But except that decision-making is on a point-to-point basis
+You may even set up some group chat to speed up decisions.
+But except that, decision-making is on a point-to-point basis.

-The closest political entity that acts as such would be the EU.
-But is still far from a real Confederation.
+The closest political entity that acts as such would be the EU, but it is still far from a real Confederation.

-Imagine for a moment to marry your crush.
-Suddenly, you sit next to your mother- and Father-in-law at the dining table.
+Imagine for a moment marrying your crush.
+Suddenly, you sit next to your mother-in-law and father-in-law at the dining table.

 If you decide now to leave the family again, there will be consequences.